July 16, 2022

 • Increase Compliance: Digital audit trails allow managers to determine who completed what task and when.
 Workers can digitally designate work orders as open, in progress, or closed, so managers always know what’s up.

-• Simplify Bookkeeping: Accountants have easy access to asset information that informs capital expenditure decisions and tax reporting.
+• Simplify Bookkeeping: Accounting and finance leaders can easily access asset information that informs capital expenditure decisions and tax reporting.

 • Improve Asset Management: CMMS allows managers to catalog and track assets by location, category, serial number, date, and more.